-The 2021/22 Settlement determines how much Revenue Support Grant central government will give to each local authority in England in 2022/23 and sets the Baseline Funding Level for Business Rates (the actual amount of business rates funding will be determined by the actual amount of rates collected and movements in the business rates base in accordance with the business rates retention scheme).
-The final settlement figures announced on 7 February 2022 related only to 2022/23 and there was no multi-year settlement that many local authorities were hoping for.
-The one year settlement means that there is still no clarity over funding levels after March 2023.
-This hampers meaningful financial planning at a time when demand and inflationary pressures are increasing.
-There are still no firm timescales for the commencement of the Fair Funding Review.
+The 2023/24 Settlement determines how much Revenue Support Grant central government will give to each local authority in England in 2023/24 and sets the Baseline Funding Level for Business Rates (the actual amount of business rates funding will be determined by the actual amount of rates collected and movements in the business rates base in accordance with the business rates retention scheme).

+The one year settlement means that there is still no clarity over funding levels after March 2024.
+This continues to hamper meaningful financial planning at a time when demand and inflationary pressures are now increasing beyond expectations.